Today's Articles

 Tanner traveled to Europe in 1891 and lived permanently in France after 1894.
 He submitted “Daniel in the Lions’ Den” to the Paris Salon Exhibition of 1896 and received an honorable mention, an honor no other American received that year.
 His religious works brought Tanner recognition in both France and America.

 The French government elected Tanner a chevalier of the Legion of Honor in 1923.
 In 1927, he was also elected a full member of the National Academy of Design in New York.
-Henry Tanner, known for his paintings of everyday Black life and scenes from the Bible, died on May 25, 1937.
+Henry Tanner, renowned for his paintings of everyday Black life and biblical scenes, passed away on May 25, 1937.

 In 1996, Tanner's “Sand Dunes at Sunset, Atlantic City” was acquired for the art collection of the White House in Washington, D.C.; it was the first work by an African American painter to be chosen for this collection.
 His best-known work, “The Banjo Lesson,” illustrates his mastery of genre painting.